Locally Associated Orders in Real Quadratic Number Fields: Introduction

 Throughout this paper, orders in quadratic number fields will be of primary interest.
 As the ring of algebraic integers $\cO_K$ will always be the integral closure of any order in $K$, we will often write $\Rbar$ to refer to this ring.

-Halter-Koch in \cite{halter-koch} and Coykendall in \cite{coykendallhfd} gave the following characterizations of half-factorial orders in quadratic number fields.
-For convenience, the theorem will be presented in the notation found in this paper rather than those of the original papers.
+Halter-Koch in \cite[Theorem 6]{halter-koch} and Coykendall in \cite[Theorem 2.3]{coykendallhfd} gave the following characterizations of half-factorial orders in quadratic number fields.
+For convenience, the theorem will be presented in the notation found in this paper rather than those of the original papers; in particular, for a ring $R$, we will use $U(R)$ to denote the group of units in $R$.

 \begin{theorem} Let $K=\bQ[\sqrt{d}]$ be a real quadratic number field (i.e. $d>0$) and $R_n$ the index $n>1$ order in $K$.
 Then $R_n$ is an HFD if and only if the following properties all hold: \begin{enumerate} \item $\Rbar$ is an HFD; \item $\Rbar=R_n\cdot U(\Rbar)$; and \item $n$ is either prime or twice an odd prime. \end{enumerate} \end{theorem}